New girls information

 - have grade estimates from their present school of AA at GCSE in two of the following subjects: Physics, Chemistry or Biology; or in dual award balanced Science

-- intend to take three subjects to A Level in Physics, Chemistry, Biology or Maths
+- intend to take three subjects to A Level in Physics, Chemistry, Biology or Mathematics

 - intend to follow a degree course in a science or science-related subject after leaving school

-- be prepared to sit a two-hour scholarship examination at St Mary’s in Maths and Science subjects
+- be prepared to sit a two-hour scholarship examination at St Mary’s in Mathematics and Science subjects

 - undergo an interview with the Head of Science.